Replacement windows: Your little Sidney Crosby wannabe shot a hockey puck just shy of the driveway net and suddenly you need a new front window.

 Last but not least, consider the exterior space you have to work with if you want to opt for a swinging window—such as a casement or awning window.
 Measuring the exterior clearance to swing the window in the desired direction is essential.

-If in doubt, or if you’re ready to get the windows installed, it’s always a good idea to work with a professional window installation company.
+If in doubt, or if you’re ready to get your replacement windows installed, it’s always a good idea to work with a professional window installation company.
 Even the slightest inaccuracy in measuring could result in an installation disaster and wasted money.
 Plus, when you work with a professional, you’ll save time in the process and benefit from a window warranty when a licensed professional handles all aspects of the process.
-Start today by contacting us for a quote.
+Start your replacement windows today by contacting us for a quote.